LeweyM/LeweyM.github.io/personal-site/content/posts/The-Journey-of-a-Refactor.md

 type dbResponseUnknown map[string]interface{}
 ```

-then, try to combine these into a single datastructure:
+then, try to combine these into a single data structure:

 ```
 func getUsersFromDB(mongoMainURI string) []dbResponse {